asdacap/react-async-effect-state/README.md

 # React Async Effect State

 Encapsulate setting states from async request in React.
+Also, have some scope creep.

 Usually on a React component that need to get data from an async call (eg: API call), the call is requested in a `useEffect` block, which then set some state on various lifecycle of the call.
 Including some error handling, this would look like this:

 ```javascript
 const [requestState, setRequestState] = useState(["loading", null, null]);